 “We were the first fried chicken in the county, so I think that makes us pretty special,” he recalled last year.
 “We’ve always had good food and friendly hospitality.
 After 80 years, it still tastes the same.
 We must be doing something right.”

 Just like the Pichlers, the Zerngast family helped start a tradition of fried chicken that makes customers salivate to think about.
 Joe Zerngast, a German immigrant, worked in the coal mines in Pittsburg.
-When ill health forced him to quit, his wife, Mary, turned to cooking to support the family.
+When ill health forced him to quit, his wife, Mary, turned to cooking to support the family in 1942.
 She served customers at their kitchen table.
 Word spread, and the makeshift restaurant outgrew their home.

 In 1945, they purchased a mining camp pool hall, moved it just west of where its descendant, Chicken Mary’s stands today, and named it Joe’s Place.
 With 10 tables and a potbelly stove, they began churning out fried chicken meals to diners who drove from near and far.
 They recruited their children, Zig and Mickey, to help on the weekends.